Flight-Free-UK/flight_free_uk_website/source/posts/the-carbon-tax.html.markdown

 author: FlightFree UK
 read_time_minute: 3
 ---
 So the Government is **[proposing a carbon tax on flights](https://www.thetimes.co.uk/article/air-travellers-to-be-hit-by-carbon-charge-on-all-tickets-hz2dnmzfp)**.
-This sounds promising in many ways: it makes sense for the carbon cost of transport to be reflected in the price of the ticket.
-And as transport secretary Chris Grayling says, “An offsetting scheme could help inform travellers about how much carbon their journey produces.”
+This sounds promising in many ways: Flight Free UK has always called for the carbon cost of transport to be reflected in the price of the ticket.
+And as transport secretary Chris Grayling says, it "could help inform travellers about how much carbon their journey produces.”
 Raised awareness of this would be most welcome.
 As a guide, **[train travel in Europe has roughly a tenth of the emissions of the equivalent flight](https://www.seat61.com/CO2flights.htm)**.
 Yet currently rail fares are on average three times more expensive.

+> "The carbon cost of transport should be reflected in the price of the ticket."

 ## So why is there such a large gap?